ljw2024polyu/HPR-web-test/site/hprlp/_sources/Interfaces/Julia interfaces.md.txt

 ## Note on First-Time Execution Performance

-You may notice that solving a single instance — or the first instance in a dataset — appears slow.
-This is due to Julia’s Just-In-Time (JIT) compilation, which compiles code on first execution.
+The first run of an instance may feel slow because Julia compiles code on the first execution (JIT compilation).

 ```{tip}
 **Tip for Better Performance:**